FENECON Home 20 & 30 assembly and operating instructions

 You will find the assembly instructions for 2 or 3 battery towers in chapter 7.2. |

-1.Use the enclosed 3m DC cable to connect the battery tower and Inverter. |
+1.Use the enclosed 3m DC cable to connect the battery tower and inverter. |

-The DC plugs used on the battery side are not compatible with standard MC4 plugs. |
+The DC plugs used on the battery side are not compatible with commercially available MC4 plugs. |

 The 29.9 kW variant has two battery inputs.
 The FENECON Home 20 & 30 battery tower must always be connected to battery connection 1 (BAT1). |